efournie/BeeMon/README.md

 # BeeMon

 This is a cheap ESP8266 beehive monitoring system.
-The system is powered by a solar panel charging a 18650 battery.
+The system is powered by a solar panel charging two 18650 batteries.

 ![alt text](setup.png "Weight sensor calibration")